matbanfi/MAS1-receptor-homology-model/README.md

 ## Project Overview
 The objective of this project was to build and validate a homology model of the human Proto-oncogene Mas receptor, also called the MAS1 receptor (UniProt ID: P04201), a G protein-coupled receptor (GPCR) for which no experimental structure was available at the time of the assignment.

-The project required selecting the most suitable structural templates, generating a homology model, validating its quality, refining intracellular loop 3 (ICL3), and comparing the final model with the AlphaFold prediction.
+The project required selecting the most suitable structural templates, generating a homology model, validating its quality, refining intracellular loop 3 (ICL3) and comparing the final model with the AlphaFold prediction.

-The complete workflow, methodology, analyses, and results are documented in the accompanying PDF report.
+The complete workflow, methodology, analyses and results are documented in the accompanying PDF report.

 ## Project Requirements